LukeSmithxyz/landchad/content/cron.md

 You can schedule anything!
 Some examples of what you might have done already include:

--   `updatedb` to update your `locate` database to let you quicking search for files
+-   `updatedb` to update your `locate` database to let you quickly search for files
 -   `certbot` to update renewing of your https certs

 Some tasks that you might *want* to schedule may include:

--   Package updates - if you really just want to leave your server alone you can automated updating packages on your server
+-   Package updates - if you really just want to leave your server alone you can automate updating packages on your server
 -   Backups - you may want to backup certain files every day and some every week, this is possible with cron